California Resources Corporation (CRC) Bond Prices Rise 1.3%

-An issue of California Resources Corporation (NYSE:CRC) bonds rose 1.3% against their face value during trading on Thursday.
-The debt issue has a 8% coupon and is set to mature on December 15, 2022.
-The bonds in the issue are now trading at $64.25 and were trading at $66.00 one week ago.
-Price changes in a company’s bonds in credit markets often predict parallel changes in its share price.
+An issue of California Resources Corporation (NYSE:CRC) bonds rose 1.3% against their face value during trading on Tuesday.
+The high-yield debt issue has a 8% coupon and will mature on December 15, 2022.
+The debt is now trading at $64.00 and was trading at $63.97 last week.
+Price moves in a company’s bonds in credit markets sometimes predict parallel moves in its stock price.

-A number of equities research analysts have recently weighed in on the company.
-ValuEngine downgraded California Resources Corporation from a “sell” rating to a “strong sell” rating in a research note on Friday.
-Zacks Investment Research raised California Resources Corporation from a “sell” rating to a “hold” rating in a research note on Tuesday, August 8th.
-Imperial Capital assumed coverage on California Resources Corporation in a research note on Tuesday.
-They set an “in-line” rating and a $12.00 price target for the company.
-Morgan Stanley reissued an “equal weight” rating on shares of California Resources Corporation in a report on Saturday, September 16th.
-Finally, BidaskClub lowered California Resources Corporation from a “sell” rating to a “strong sell” rating in a report on Saturday, July 8th.
-Three analysts have rated the stock with a sell rating and three have issued a hold rating to the stock.
-The company has a consensus rating of “Hold” and an average target price of $14.33.
+A number of equities analysts recently weighed in on the stock.
+Imperial Capital assumed coverage on shares of California Resources Corporation in a research report on Tuesday, October 3rd.
+They set an “in-line” rating and a $12.00 target price for the company.
+ValuEngine lowered shares of California Resources Corporation from a “sell” rating to a “strong sell” rating in a research report on Friday.
+Bank of America Corporation lowered shares of California Resources Corporation from a “neutral” rating to an “underperform” rating and dropped their target price for the stock from $22.00 to $10.00 in a research report on Friday, June 30th.
+Morgan Stanley restated an “equal weight” rating on shares of California Resources Corporation in a research report on Saturday, September 16th.
+Finally, Zacks Investment Research lowered shares of California Resources Corporation from a “hold” rating to a “sell” rating in a research report on Thursday, July 13th.
+Three equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+The company presently has a consensus rating of “Hold” and an average target price of $14.33.

-California Resources Corporation (NYSE:CRC) last released its earnings results on Thursday, August 3rd.
+California Resources Corporation (NYSE:CRC) last announced its earnings results on Thursday, August 3rd.
 The oil and gas producer reported ($1.83) earnings per share (EPS) for the quarter, missing the consensus estimate of ($1.63) by ($0.20).
-The company had revenue of $516.00 million during the quarter, compared to analyst estimates of $450.17 million.
-During the same quarter in the previous year, the firm earned ($1.80) EPS.
-The business’s quarterly revenue was up 62.8% compared to the same quarter last year.
-Analysts forecast that California Resources Corporation will post ($5.85) earnings per share for the current year.
+The business had revenue of $516.00 million for the quarter, compared to the consensus estimate of $450.17 million.
+During the same quarter in the previous year, the business posted ($1.80) earnings per share.
+The firm’s revenue was up 62.8% compared to the same quarter last year.
+On average, analysts anticipate that California Resources Corporation will post ($5.85) earnings per share for the current fiscal year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Karp Capital Management Corp bought a new stake in California Resources Corporation during the first quarter worth about $182,000.
-Ameriprise Financial Inc. raised its holdings in California Resources Corporation by 12.6% during the first quarter.
-Ameriprise Financial Inc. now owns 12,152 shares of the oil and gas producer’s stock worth $182,000 after acquiring an additional 1,356 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. bought a new stake in California Resources Corporation during the first quarter worth about $194,000.
-BlueCrest Capital Management Ltd bought a new stake in California Resources Corporation during the first quarter worth about $215,000.
-Finally, Two Sigma Securities LLC bought a new stake in California Resources Corporation during the first quarter worth about $228,000.
-Institutional investors and hedge funds own 74.80% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in CRC.
+Schwab Charles Investment Management Inc. boosted its stake in California Resources Corporation by 193.4% during the 2nd quarter.
+Schwab Charles Investment Management Inc. now owns 1,103,278 shares of the oil and gas producer’s stock worth $9,434,000 after purchasing an additional 727,264 shares during the last quarter.
+State Street Corp boosted its stake in California Resources Corporation by 23.1% during the 2nd quarter.
+State Street Corp now owns 3,588,170 shares of the oil and gas producer’s stock worth $30,673,000 after purchasing an additional 672,825 shares during the last quarter.
+Capital Fund Management S.A. acquired a new stake in California Resources Corporation during the 2nd quarter worth $3,642,000.
+Crescent Park Management L.P. boosted its stake in California Resources Corporation by 37.3% during the 2nd quarter.
+Crescent Park Management L.P. now owns 1,013,766 shares of the oil and gas producer’s stock worth $8,668,000 after purchasing an additional 275,318 shares during the last quarter.
+Finally, Thrivent Financial For Lutherans acquired a new stake in California Resources Corporation during the 2nd quarter worth $1,496,000.
+74.80% of the stock is currently owned by institutional investors.

-TRADEMARK VIOLATION WARNING: This report was first published by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are reading this report on another website, it was illegally stolen and reposted in violation of United States and international trademark and copyright laws.
-The legal version of this report can be read at https://www.chaffeybreeze.com/2017/10/07/california-resources-corporation-crc-bond-prices-rise-1-3.html.
+COPYRIGHT VIOLATION WARNING: This story was reported by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are accessing this story on another site, it was stolen and reposted in violation of US & international copyright legislation.
+The original version of this story can be read at https://www.chaffeybreeze.com/2017/10/10/california-resources-corporation-crc-bond-prices-rise-1-3-2.html.

 California Resources Corporation Company Profile